TomHarrop/ird-5acc-paper/ms/results.md

 *ERF142* expression is highest in primary branch and elongating primary branch meristem tissues in *O. sativa japonica* [Supporting information Fig. S7; @harropGeneExpressionProfiling2016].
 Although neither gene was differentially expressed in our RNAseq dataset, these phenotypes support the involvement of *AP2/EREBP*-like genes in control of panicle architecture.

-!include ./ms/figs/4.md

 ### *AP2/EREBP*-like gene expression is associated with panicle diversity and domestication

 To identify common patterns of expression of transcriptional regulators related to variation in panicle phenotypes, we used soft clustering of scaled L~2~FCs between IM and DM using the subset of annotated TF genes that were detected in our RNAseq dataset.
 We did not include the reference accession, *O. sativa japonica* cv.
 Nipponbare, because it is not a high-yielding cultivar compared to other Asian rice accessions (Supporting information Fig. S3).
 We recovered six clusters comprised of a total of 119 genes (Fig. 5 , Supporting information Table S8).
-We calculated correlations between the mean L~2~FC value of genes in each cluster and PC1 in the phenotyping data, and between mean L~2~FC and the number of secondary branches and spikelets from repeat panicle phenotyping for the accessions used for RNAseq (Fig. 5b, Fig. 1, Supporting information Fig. S8).
+To determine which clusters were related to domestication, we calculated correlations between the mean L~2~FC value of genes in each cluster and PC1 in the phenotyping data, and between mean L~2~FC and the number of secondary branches and spikelets from repeat panicle phenotyping for the accessions used for RNAseq (Fig. 5b, Fig. 1, Supporting information Fig. S8).

-!include ./ms/figs/5.md

 Clusters 3, 4 and 6 correlated with spikelet number (SpN) and secondary branch number (SBN), but not with PC1, meaning that the L~2~FC of genes in those clusters does not correlate with the phenotypic differences between wild and domesticated accessions.
 Clusters of genes with high L~2~FC in *O. sativa indica* have a positive correlation with SBN and SpN, whereas clusters of genes with low L~2~FC in *O. sativa indica* have a negative correlation with SBN and SpN.